jpereiran/jpereiran.github.io/_posts/2019-14-06-Excel-automation-with-pywin32.markdown

 title:  "Automating Excel tasks with Pywin32"
 date:   2019-06-14 20:45:16
 categories: articles
+abstract: Besides my regular job, I'm also a teaching assistant at my university.
+There we use Excel files to evalueate the students.
+However, grading these files is really a hassle [...]
 ---

 Besides my regular job, I'm also a teaching assistant at the strategic planning course in my university.
 There, to evaluate the students, we give them a business scenario and an Excel file with a set of questions in a predefined template.